PeopleMover (Disneyland): Deaths and incidents

 In August 1967, a 16-year-old boy from Hawthorne, California, was killed while jumping between two moving PeopleMover cars as the ride was passing through a tunnel.
 He stumbled and fell onto the track, where an oncoming train of cars crushed him beneath its wheels and dragged his body a few hundred feet before it was stopped by a ride operator.
 The attraction had only been open for one month at the time.

 In 1972, four teenage girls were riding the PeopleMover when one teenager lost her mouse ears cap.
 She and her cousin jumped onto the track to retrieve them.
 Realizing they'd have to get on a different PeopleMover car, the first girl successfully got into a car, while the second girl ran through a tunnel and out the exit and then fell into a guard rail and onto the concrete 30 feet below.
 She broke an arm, hip, and pelvis; she had to be in a body brace and have a pin inserted into her leg.
 She sued Disney for not having any warnings about the exit.

-On June 7, 1980, an 18-year-old man was crushed and killed by the PeopleMover while jumping between moving cars.
+On June 7, 1980, an 18-year-old male was crushed and killed by the PeopleMover while jumping between moving cars.
 The accident occurred as the ride entered the SuperSpeed tunnel.